tapis-project/documentation/source/technical/files.rst

 Delete
 ++++++++++++++++++

-To delete a file or folder, issue a DELETE request on the path to the resource
+To delete a file or folder, issue a DELETE request for the path to be removed.

 .. code-block:: shell